Mezhyhirya Monastery: Decline and Soviet demolition

 A period of decline began with the abolition of the Zaporozhian Host by Catherine II of Russia.
 In 1786 the Russian Imperial government closed the monastery and confiscated its valuable treasures.
 The remaining Zaporozhian Cossacks soon afterwards left Zaporizhia, and moved to the Kuban region.
 There they founded the Kuban Cossack Host, which still exists to this day.
 The cossacks were able to leave with some of the monastery's manuscripts, some of which are now kept in the Krasnodar Krai Archive.

 In 1787, Catherine II of Russia came to Kyiv for a visit and wished to see the Mezhyhirya Monastery.
 She never got to see it, because the monastery mysteriously burned down the night before her arrival.

 In 1796, a German engineer found that the area had suitable clay for the making of faience, and two years later, founded the Mezhyhirya Faience Factory, the first one in Ukraine, at the site of the unused monastery.
 By 1852, the faience factory had become the largest industrial complex in Kyiv.
 During its existence, the factory produced a variety of crockery and ornamental vases and figurines.
 In 1884, the faience factory was closed down after it failed to bring any profit.

 In 1894, the Mezhyhirya Monastery was rebuilt and transformed into a women's monastery.
 After its reconstruction, the monastery was transferred to the authority of the Intercession of the Saints Monastery in Kyiv.

 After the Russian Revolution, the Ukrainian Soviet Socialist Republic's capital moved from Kharkiv to Kyiv in 1934, and the city was in need of a suburban residence for government officials.
 Mezhyhirya was chosen as the site of the new government residence.
 The decision of the Politburo in April 1935 ordered the demolition of the whole complex.
 Before the scheduled demolition in 1936, the architecture and buildings of the monastic complex were photographed.
-During the demolition, an underground library was discovered, full of handwritten manuscripts.
-There are speculations that the discovered books belonged to the lost library of Yaroslav the Wise, or perhaps of a later period, during the times of the Zaporozhian Host.
+During the demolition, an underground library was supposedly discovered, full of handwritten manuscripts.
+There were speculations that the discovered books belonged to the lost library of Yaroslav the Wise, or perhaps of a later period, during the times of the Zaporozhian Host.
+But during archaeological excavations from 1990 to 1994, neither the alleged basement nor the purported manuscripts were found.
 The only thing that remains now of the monastic complex is a water well.

 During Soviet times, the area served as a residence for Leonid Brezhnev and Volodymyr Shcherbytsky, who worked in the Ukrainian Soviet Socialist Republic's government at the time.
 During this period, its location was concealed from the public.

-Ownership controversy

-In 2008 the Mezhyhirya residence was amid an ownership controversy between the former Ukrainian Prime Minister Viktor Yanukovych and the new Ukrainian government, led by Prime Minister Yulia Tymoshenko.
-The transfer of the 1.4 km² Mezhyhirya official residence in Novi Petrivtsi, Vyshhorod Raion (district) to the "Nadra Ukraine" firm on July 11, 2007 by Viktor Yanukovych pulled the territory from under government ownership.